 Our government, educational systems and business know they share a common aim: Supporting innovation.
 Therefore there is a focussed culture of collaboration between them.

-The Dutch economy scores second best in terms of innovation performance worldwide, according to the Global Innovation Index 2018 published by WIPO, INSEAD, and Cornell University.
+The Dutch economy scores fifth best in terms of innovation performance worldwide, according to the Global Innovation Index 2020 published by WIPO, INSEAD, and Cornell University.